s-archer/reference-architectures/dns/readme.md

 ## Distributed DNS
 This also applies to cloud deployments or infrastructures where DNS is distributed.
 Organizations can replicate their high-performance DNS infrastructure in almost any environment.
 They may have cloud DNS for disaster recovery/business continuity, or even a cloud DNS service with signed DNSSEC zones.
 F5® DNS Services enhanced AXFR support offers zone transfers from a BIG-IP device to any DNS service, enabling organizations to replicate DNS in physical, virtual, and cloud environments.
 The DNS replication service can be sent to other BIG-IP devices or other general DNS servers in data centers or clouds that are closest to the users.

 In addition, organizations can send users to a site that will give them the best experience.
-BIG-IP DNS services use a range of load balancing methods and intelligent monitoring for each specific app and user.
+F5® Distributed Cloud DNS services use a range of load balancing methods and intelligent monitoring for each specific app and user.
 Traffic is routed according to your business policies, as well as current network and user conditions.
-BIG-IP DNS services includes an accurate, granular geolocation database, giving you control of traffic distribution based on user location.
+F5® Distributed Cloud DNS services includes an accurate, granular geolocation database, giving you control of traffic distribution based on user location.

-## BIG-IP DNS and DNS Services
+## F5® Distributed Cloud DNS Services
-BIG-IP DNS is a global DNS solution, providing name services at the very edge of your service delivery and access networks.
+F5® Distributed Cloud DNS is a global DNS solution, providing name services at the very edge of your service delivery and access networks.
 By employing geographic location services, it can direct users to the best service delivery data center based on their physical location.

-BIG-IP DNS provides the following name services:
+F5® Distributed Cloud DNS provides the following name services:

 DNS services at the edge of the network for all internal and external services.
 Geolocation services for pinpoint application or service delivery accuracy based on location of the mobile user.